Money in the Bank (2020): Main event

 All of the participants except Styles and Asuka converged on a room where Paul Heyman was indulging in a buffet, and an inter-gender food fight ensued.
 During the melee, Baszler applied the Kirifuda Clutch on Mysterio, which was broken up when Jax and Otis charged and collided with Mysterio between them.
 Jax threw Carmella through the buffet table and teased a fight with Otis before the two went separate ways.
 Otis then encountered John Laurinaitis in the cafeteria and threw a pie in his face.
 Later, Styles and Bryan brawled into Vince McMahon's office, after which, Mr. McMahon ordered them to leave.
 Before leaving, however, Styles and Bryan positioned the chairs in their proper place, while Mr. McMahon sanitized his hands.

 Asuka was the first to reach the roof, followed by Jax and Evans.
 The three fought in and around the rooftop ring until Asuka gained the upper hand by dropping a ladder on Jax.
 Asuka then briefly fought with Evans on the ladder before throwing her on top of Jax.
 As Asuka ascended the ladder again, Corbin appeared on the roof and climbed the other side of the ladder; however, Asuka threw him off.
 Asuka then grabbed the women's briefcase to win the women's match.
 Otis was the next to reach the roof, followed by Black, Mysterio, Styles, and Bryan.
 Corbin dispatched Mysterio and Black by throwing them off the roof (on Raw the next night, Mysterio revealed that they were just thrown down to a lower area of the roof).
 Styles performed the Phenomenal Forearm on Otis and Styles and Corbin climbed the ladder.
 After a scuffle atop the ladder, Styles and Corbin unhooked the men's briefcase with both holding it.
 Elias, who Corbin had been feuding with since before WrestleMania, then appeared and attacked Corbin with a guitar, causing both Styles and Corbin to fumble the briefcase into the hands of Otis, who thus won the men's match.

 Aftermath

 Raw

 The following night on Raw, Raw Women's Champion Becky Lynch came out with the women's Money in the Bank briefcase and announced that she would be going on hiatus.
 A confused Asuka then came out.
 Lynch stated that by Asuka winning the women's Money in the Bank ladder match, she had actually won the Raw Women's Championship and opened the briefcase, revealing the title belt inside.
 Lynch then revealed that she was going on hiatus because she was pregnant.
 With this, Asuka became WWE's second Women's Grand Slam Champion and third Women's Triple Crown Champion.
+The following week, The Kabuki Warriors (Asuka and Kairi Sane) hosted a championship celebration, but were interrupted by Nia Jax, who wanted a shot at the title.
+On the May 25 episode, Jax won a triple threat match to earn a title match against Asuka at Backlash.